FaroukElhamdi/Food-Delivery-Project/README.md

 # Food-Delivery-Website

 Omnifood!
-A simple food-delivery website using HTML & CSS & JQuery..
+A simple food-delivery website using HTML, CSS and jQuery ..